 Diabetes Teaching 1423

 The patient was instructed in diabetes insipidus in how to measure and record intake and output, stressing that intake should equal output.
 The patient was taught to check the urine’s specific gravity.
 The patient was advised to avoid fluids that may have diuretic effects, coffee, tea, alcohol.

-Taught that effectively controlling high blood sugar levels help prevent circulation problems and blindness, among others.
+Taught that effectively controlling high blood sugar levels help prevent heart disease, kidney disease and strokes, among others.